+Abstract.
 E-Chord is a Distributed Hash Table algorithm (DHT) inspired from Chord, Pastry and CAN algorithms.
 It meant to provide a keyword-based search in the Three-Layer Mediation Architecture.
 The E-Chord is deployed in the middle layer (Integration Layer) of the architecture and provides services to the higher layer (Presence Layer) and the lower layer (Homogenization Layer).

-Key Words: mediation, Chord, P2P, Data Integration
+Keywords: DHT, Mediation, Heterogeneous Data Integration